Michelle Nunn: 2014 U.S. Senate run

 Nunn's policy positions during the campaign emphasized her attempt to portray a moderate image and distance herself from the unpopular Obama administration.
 She declined to say whether she would have voted for the Patient Protection and Affordable Care Act had she been in the Senate but said that going forward, some aspects of it should be fixed rather than the whole law being eliminated.
 She criticized Georgia's refusal to accept Medicaid expansion under the act.
 Following the start-up problems with the associated HealthCare.gov website, Nunn broke with the Obama administration and said that the individual mandate portion of the law should be delayed.
 Nunn favored construction of the Keystone XL Pipeline and opposed the Obama administration's proposed cuts to defense spending.
 On the topic of same-sex marriage, Nunn said she personally favored it, but that the decision should be made on a state-by-state basis.
 Nunn was endorsed by EMILY's List, a political action committee that assists pro-choice Democratic women with their campaigns.

 Nunn's stump speech emphasized an appeal to bipartisanship.
 She proposed that members of Congress should be forced to pass a budget each year or forfeit their pay, said there was blame on both sides for ongoing Congressional dysfunction, and declined to say whether she would support Harry Reid remaining as Senate Majority Leader.
 Nunn made her father a focal point, staging joint appearances with him at military bases and saying that she would emulate his bipartisan approach to legislating.
 She received support and donations from former Republican Senators Richard Lugar and John Warner, both of whom were close to her father, and support from former Georgia Senator and Governor Zell Miller, a Democrat who had endorsed Republicans over the previous decade.
 However, the use by Nunn's campaign commercials of photographs of her with George H. W. Bush drew a series of objections from the former president, who endorsed Perdue.
 Neil Bush neither endorsed nor opposed her candidacy, but did object to some of Perdue's negative ads based upon her time with Points of Light.
 In all, Nunn raised $14 million during the campaign.

-In the November 4, 2014 general election, Nunn lost to Perdue by a 53–to–45 percent margin.
+In the November 4, 2014 general election, Nunn lost to Perdue by a 53–45 margin.
 The loss was part of a wave of Republican victories across the nation.
 Nunn failed to improve on Obama's losing percentages in the state from two years earlier and any changes in the state's demographics were not enough.
 Nevertheless, Nunn took credit for making the party competitive in the otherwise inhospitable South: "We put Georgia in play.
 We have reminded people what a two-party system looks like."